gordonywang/Homicides-in-America/README.md

 Dataset can be accessed here: https://www.kaggle.com/murderaccountability/homicide-reports/ or directly above: "database.csv"

-Code for Time Series Plots available above as well.
+Code for Time Series Plots available above as well in the RMarkdown (.rmd) file.

 Project itself (web app) can be accessed here: https://ferrypurple.shinyapps.io/ferrypurple/